 “Affiliates” may be national standardization bodies that reside in the “European neighborhood” and are regular or corresponding members of the International Organization of Standardization (ISO).
 Historically, the term “European neighborhood” is interpreted quite widely.
 Besides Eastern Europe and the Caucasus, it includes larger parts of the Mediterranean and of the Middle East.
 Originally, this status was supposed to be a probationary membership for EU- and EFTA-candidates, but today it is also offered to other interested countries.

-The current state shows an advanced state of adoption of National Annexes among the regular CEN members.
+Currently, an advanced state of adoption of National Annexes among the regular CEN members is observed.

-Moreover, wind tunnel testing of solar roof mount systems was specified in the SEAOC-PV2-2012 report which was published by the Structural Engineers Association of California.
+Requirements for wind tunnel testing of solar roof mount systems are given in more detail in the SEAOC PV2-2017 report published by the Structural Engineers Association of California.

 Zertifikat „Department of Building and Safety“, City of Los Angeles, USA